keithfma/keithfma.github.io/_posts/2018-04-04-evenly-spaced-streamlines.md

 visualization, said that the goal of our figures should be to achieve an "economy of understanding" for the reader.
 He is right, and so it is up to us to put in the work to make our figures as expressive as possible.
-For streamlines, this means picking start-points such that the the streamlines span the data with a consistent density -- which is harder than it sounds.
+For streamlines, this means picking start-points such that the streamlines span the data with a consistent density -- which is harder than it sounds.

 Bruno Jobard and Wilfred Lefer's 1997 paper